 This area also has several cattle feedlots, which supply grain fed beef to the Australian domestic market and export markets throughout the world.

 Gwydir Shire residents enjoy excellent medical and health services with medical centres in both Warialda and Bingara.
-The Shire boasts two new hospitals and aged care facilities have been expanded and are of a very high standard.
+The Shire boasts two new hospitals and aged care facilities which have been expanded and are of a very high standard.

 Shire residents enjoy a quality and plentiful water supply.
-In fact the new Bingara Water Treatment

-Plant and Reservoir were officially opened on Friday 13th May 2011.
-As well, residents are provided with open, beautifully maintained streetscapes, parks and sporting facilities.
+In fact the new Bingara Water Treatment Plant and Reservoir were officially opened on Friday 13th May 2011.
+Residents are also provided with open, beautifully maintained streetscapes, parks and sporting facilities.

 Our younger citizens enjoy a great range of services and educational opportunities.
-The Gwydir shire is a strong and socially minded community with many volunteers.
-Volunteering has taken on a whole new dimension with many manning the newly opened Warialda and Bingara Visitor Information Centres which has allowed the centres to be open over weekends and public holidays.
+The Gwydir Shire is a strong and socially minded community with many volunteers.
+Volunteering has taken on a whole new dimension with many manning the Warialda and Bingara Visitor Information Centres allowing the centres to be open over weekends and public holidays.